JPengine/Code_Practice/README.md

-# STAT745-python-
-In this section, I will convert R code into Python based on stat745 course material(Textbook: Statistical Computing with R, Maria L. Rizzo)
+In this section, mainly I will convert R code into Python based on stat745 course material(Textbook: Statistical Computing with R, Maria L. Rizzo)